Batman-S/mvp_project/README.md

 # StarBelly

-Track and notate michelin restaurant visits!
+[React, Express, Node, Postgres], also utilizes Firebase for user authentication.

-## Made as part of 2-day sprint challenge
+##Track and notate michelin restaurant visits!

-## Designed to be viewed on mobile only.
+ Made as part of 2-day sprint challenge.
+Designed to be viewed on mobile only.